Kanikacoder13/Summer-Training-2026/Day-15.md

 ### 1. Introduction to Regularization

 - Understanding overfitting in Machine Learning.
+- Importance of model generalization.
 - Need for regularization techniques.
-- Difference between model complexity and model generalization.
+- Difference between ordinary Linear Regression and Regularized Regression.
-- Introduction to Ridge Regression and Lasso Regression.
+- Introduction to L2 Regularization.

 ### 2. Ridge Regression

-- Concept of L2 Regularization.
+- Working principle of Ridge Regression.
-- Understanding the regularization parameter (Alpha).
+- Effect of the regularization parameter (Alpha).
-- Building Ridge Regression models using Scikit-learn.
+- How Ridge Regression reduces overfitting.
-- Effect of Ridge Regression on model coefficients.
+- Impact of Ridge Regression on model coefficients.
-- Reducing overfitting while retaining important features.

-### 3. Lasso Regression

-- Concept of L1 Regularization.
-- Feature selection using Lasso Regression.
-- Effect of Lasso Regression on unnecessary features.
-- Comparing Ridge and Lasso Regression.
+- Advantages and applications of Ridge Regression.

-### 4. Dataset Preparation
+### 3. Dataset Preparation

 - Loading the preprocessed House Price dataset.
 - Selecting input features and target variable.
 - Splitting the dataset into training and testing sets using `train_test_split()`.

-### 5. Model Training
+### 4. Ridge Regression Model

-- Training Ridge Regression model.
+- Creating a Ridge Regression model using Scikit-learn.
-- Training Lasso Regression model.
+- Training the model using the training dataset.
-- Generating predictions for the testing dataset.
+- Generating predictions for testing data.
-- Comparing predicted values with actual house prices.
+- Understanding the role of regularization during model training.

-### 6. Model Evaluation
+### 5. Model Evaluation

-- Evaluating model performance using:
+- Evaluating Ridge Regression using:
   - Mean Absolute Error (MAE)
   - R² Score (Coefficient of Determination)
-- Comparing the performance of Ridge Regression and Lasso Regression.
+- Interpreting prediction accuracy.
-- Understanding the impact of regularization on prediction accuracy.
+- Understanding the effect of regularization on model performance.

 ---